ilo-token/ilo-token.github.io/CONTRIBUTING.md

 - It is a contribution to the dictionary
 - It is a minor edit e.g. a typo fix

-Please don't do the following, we can do this ourselves.
+Please don't do the following, the maintainers can do this.

 - Updating dependencies

 More things to remember:

-- Keep the source code as runtime agnostic as possible.
-We target the browser and Deno.
-This is necessary because we use `deno test`.
+- Keep the source code as runtime agnostic as possible: Browser and Deno are needed.
+This is necessary because `deno test` is used.
 If a module is exclusive to one runtime, add a note above the code:
   `// this code is browser/Deno only`.